section-engineering-education/engineering-education/content/articles/files-and-exceptions-in-python/index.md

 ### Exceptions
 Exceptions are unique objects that Python uses to control errors that occur when a program is running.
 Exceptions errors arise when correct syntactically Python programs produce an error.

 Python creates an exception object whenever these mistakes occur.
-When we write codes that deal with the exception, our programs will continue running, even if an error is thrown.
+When we write code that deals with the exception, our programs will continue running, even if an error is thrown.
 If we don't, our programs will stop executing and show a trace-back, which is very hard for a user to understand.

 Python uses the *try-except-finally* block to control exceptions.
 A try-except block informs Python how to act when an exception emerges.
 Our programs will continue to execute even if things go wrong.